fruit-bat/pico-nespad/README.md

 ```

 ## Helper functions
-There are some functions to help convert the return pad state to something useful.
+There are some functions to help convert the returned pad state to something useful.

 General helper functions:
 ```